VirgilSecurity/virgil-crypto-c/docs/implementor.md

     "none".
 It can take one of the following values:

 Value: Meaning:
-none: Header file is used for implmentation purposes only.
+none: Header file is used for implementation purposes only.
 context: Header file contains implementation context type definition.